Putting the ‘Power’ Back in PowerPoint

 Did the PowerPoint training course helped you perform your job better?

-Yes, I am a trainer, and I now have a template with which to build compelling, interesting online sessions.
+Yes, I am a trainer, and I now have a template with which to build compelling, interesting online training sessions.
 I also attend and present at conferences and have frequently experienced frustration and boredom listening to the data heavy presentations that are described in the course.
 I am excited to prepare for my next conference presentation using the Beyond Bullet Points storyboard format.

 If you were given a “do-over,” how would you change your career path?